Magento Guides

 - Improved performance — a new version of Magento is optimised

-An effective store operation is quite a demanding job.
-It covers many tasks on various levels that require close attention.
-Yet, inventory is perhaps the most important thing you have to consider.
+Effective store management, especially in a system as complex as Magento, is quite demanding.
+It covers many tasks on various levels, including order processing, marketing, sales, etc. Yet, inventory is perhaps the most important thing you have to consider.
+Why?
+Because it takes the longest to manage.

-It’s crucial to have a clear picture of the products you sell and monitor their flow.
-Fortunately, you can always refer to Magento inventory management tools and use the extensive set of options it offers.
+It’s crucial to monitor the products you sell, update the pricing and .
+Fortunately, you can always rely on Magento inventory management tools and use their extensive options.

 So, you've landed on the right page.
-Today, you'll learn more about inventory management for Magento and find useful tips that help to enhance your efforts.
+Today, you'll learn more about how Magento manages inventory and find useful tips on how to enhance your Magento inventory system.

 What's also important is that you can create Magento 2 CMS pages with no coding.
 Wonder how to do that?